dengyajie-spec/Master-Class/README.md

   For detailed usage guidelines, please refer to the [UniTalker](https://github.com/X-niper/UniTalker) .

+  （"UniTalker is now available in the external/ directory, linked directly from its original GitHub repository."）

 ### 1.2 Parameter Optimization and Model Training​

 ## 2. UE5 Interactive Project Synthesis Based on MHC-Talker